-We juggle a great deal of information and responsibility these days, and while some of us can get by with keeping everything in our heads, many stand to benefit from keeping a to-do list .
+Most people juggle a great deal of information and responsibility, and it’s near-impossible to get by keeping everything in our heads.
+Thus, you can benefit from keeping a to-do list .

-Fortunately, there are no shortage of Android apps in the Play Store dedicated to precisely this.
-Here are nine of them, including Google’s software, subscription-based services, and account-free local apps.
+Fortunately, there is no shortage of Android apps in the Play Store that can help.
+Here are eight of them.

-What’s one of the most trusted to-do list managing methods around?
-Sticky notes.
+Sticky notes are one of the most trusted to-do list managing methods around.
 Google Keep digitizes this approach into a friendly form for PCs and mobile devices.

 You can jot down a reminder onto a single note or create basic lists with items that you can check off.
 If you don’t want to forget about a particular task, you can tell Keep to shoot you a notification at a time of your choice.